rkillickdev/plan-it-go/README.md

 * [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 * [Python](https://www.python.org/)

-* I decided not to use jQuery in this project and implemented any functionality that required js with vanilla javascript.
+* I decided not to use jQuery in this project and implemented any functionality that required JavaScript with vanilla JavaScript.
 I plan to use jQuery in a future project to enhance my knowledge of this library

 ## **Programs and Tools Used**